 JavaBeans comprise of instance variables alongside the get-set methods to access the data in an instance variable.
 JavaBeans components are essentially very typical in design and implementation; however, it does conform to name or design conventions in the architecture.

 The figure below represents several elements that makeup J2EE’s client tier.
 Clients often communicate in a to-and-fro motion with a business tier that runs on the J2EE server.
 The communication could sometimes be direct or indirect.
 There are also cases where clients can run a browser by bypassing servlets or JSP pages that run in the web tier.

 A J2EE client can either be an application client or a thin web client.
 The tough choice is while deciding which one they should use as it leads to trade-offs between two factors:

 Keeping the functionality intact with the user and client (for the thick client)

 Off-loading the necessary functionality that the server needs and can handle (for the thin client)

 When you off-load the server's necessary functionality, the distribution gets more straightforward, much seamless while deploying and governing the application.

-Providing a great deal of functionality to clients ultimately results in a better assessment of user experience.
+Providing a great deal of functionality to clients ultimately results in a better assessment of the user experience.